 - He or she created the condition in which the slip and fall occurred

 - He or she knew of the condition but did nothing to remedy it

 - The condition was there long enough for a reasonable person to notice

-At Wyatt Law Firm, our San Antonio slip and fall injury attorneys have the experience and knowledge to handle even the trickiest of cases.
-Our legal team has over 25 years of experience standing up for victims' rights.
-We have faith in our abilities to help you.
+At Wyatt Law Firm, our slip-and-fall injury attorneys have the experience and knowledge to handle even the trickiest cases.
+Our legal team has over 25 years of experience standing up for victims’ rights.
+We are here to help you.
 That is why we do not charge you unless we win!
 What do you have to lose?
 Call today at 210- 255-2231 to schedule a free consultation.
 Take the first steps in seeking the justice you deserve!